 There is, however, the possibility that there is a leaky tap causing water to bypass the membrane system.
 This can be checked by monitoring after turning off the water main, and when everything is bone dry, turn it back on.
 If still dry, turn the shower on and if it then becomes damp, it must be the membrane system.

-Try sealing the floor with Wrimco WB Primer after first caulking the perimeters with an anti-fungus silicone.
+Try sealing the floor with Wrimco Epoxy Primer after first caulking the perimeters with an anti-fungus silicone.
 A more permanent solution is to take up the tiles and mortar and start afresh, following the NATSPEC Specification for Interior Waterproofing.

 2. Tiled Decks and Balconies